Ellestir/AutoREBA/Documentation/Ground_Truth.md

 Inputting the subscores into the given tables and adding the coupling score and force load gives a Score A of 1 and a Score B of 1.
 Inputting these into Table C gives a Score of 1, adding onto the +0 of the activity score leaves it at a 1, giving an end score of 1.

 ### Bad Posture:
-The following position has a score of 10, which is one of the lower scores in our overall evaluation.
+The following posture has a score of 10, which is one of the higher scores in our overall evaluation.

 <p align="center">
   <br>
   <img src="./Images/Ground_Truth/BadPosture.png" alt="BadPosture.png" width="500" />